Laparoscopy for Infertility Treatment

 - Risks and Side Effects of Laparoscopy for Infertility

 - What If the Results Are Abnormal?

-- Can a Laparoscopy Affect My Ability to Conceive?
+- Can Laparoscopy Affect My Ability to Conceive?

-Laparoscopy is an invasive method that is used to diagnose and subsequently, treat the problem of infertility.
-In this surgical procedure, your doctor may make two to three incisions in your abdominal region.
-A laparoscope is used for this process – it is a very thin surgical instrument that has a camera and light fitted on it.
-This helps the doctor identify and, potentially, correct the problem.
-In some cases, the doctor may even make bigger incisions for the surgery, and you may have to stay in the hospital for a few days.
+Laparoscopy is an invasive method used to diagnose and subsequently treat the problem of infertility.
+Your doctor may make two to three small incisions in your abdominal region in this surgical procedure.
+A laparoscope is used for this process – it is a very thin surgical instrument with a camera and light fitted on it.
+This helps the doctor identify and potentially correct the problem.
+In some cases, the doctor may even make bigger incisions for the surgery, and you may have to stay in the hospital for a few days

 - If your doctor establishes an ectopic pregnancy, which is a fatal condition.